Gamma749/Jupyter-Prolog-Docker/README.md

 In this project, we got the SWIPL kernel before hand and stored it in the `kernels` directory.
 This means we can simply use a docker mount to put the kernel where it needs to be at runtime.
 This also means if we want to alter the kernel later it can be done from host and can be persistent.

-### Running SWIPL in Jupyter in Docker
-We will create another bind mount from `notebooks` to the containers `/notebooks` directory so our notebooks will be persistent.
-We can access the container using

-`docker exec -it jupyter-swipl bash`

-From the containers command line we can then boot up our jupyter notebook using:

-`jupyter notebook --ip=0.0.0.0 --port=8888 --allow-root --no-browser /notebooks`
-- `--ip=0.0.0.0` as docker will only port forward ports on address 0.0.0.0
-- `--port=8888` is the default jupyter notebook port
-- `--allow-root` as our base SWIPL image has no other users but root
-- `--no-browser` our container has no browser, so don't bother trying to run one
-- `/notebooks` the mounted directory where our persistent notebooks are

-Jupyter will then give us a link to our notebook, which we can open in a host browser.

-### Easy Run
-The provided script `create-container` will run all of this for you, creating the container and starting jupyter notebook.

-## TODO:
-- Get the remainder of the SWIPL git repo running in jupyter notebooks (specifically looking at the magic file consultation)

-- Get the event calculus prolog set up.